Felipe199757/spa-universe/README.md

 # Spa Universe

-this is a project about a Single Page Aplicattion(SPA) I learned how to create a page that is not updated when changing the address within the site
+this is a project about a Single Page Aplication(SPA) I learned how to create a page that is not updated when changing the address within the site
 ## Functionalities
 - destructuring